ringmesh/RINGMesh/README.md

 * libxi-dev

 Note: you need gcc/g++ version higher or equal to 4.8 to compile RINGMesh.

-#### Mac OS
-You need to install the Mac OS "Command Line Developer Tools".
-XCode project generation is not supported yet.

-Note: you need gcc/g++ version higher or equal to 4.2 to compile RINGMesh.
-In Mac OS, clang is used.

-### Compiling

 Then, to compile RINGMesh, go to RINGMesh root directory and: